Pain after partial knee replacement – what to do?

 • Treatment options include revision surgery.

-Precautionary measures to avoid pain
+Preventive measures to avoid pain

-1. Optimal rehabilitation
+1. Optimal Rehabilitation

 • Regular physiotherapy.